How to save around $11,500 this year

 3. Look for a new car insurer

 Car insurance is another household cost causing concern for Australians.
-In March 2024, our Consumer Pulse survey found 79% of us were worried about the cost of car insurance, the highest figure we've seen since we first began surveying in 2015.
-Since then, the number has slipped slightly to 77%, but that's still an awful lot of people troubled by how much they're being asked to pay.
+In June 2025, our Consumer Pulse survey found 77% of us were worried about the cost of car insurance.
+That’s an awful lot of people troubled by how much they’re being asked to pay.

 The good news is our expert analysis found that, in all states, average premiums for the most expensive policy are more than double the average premiums for the cheapest, so there are savings to be found.